This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 If you are still using an old, traditional knotted nylon net, it is definitely time for an upgrade.
 Knotted nets can cause significant, sometimes irreversible damage to a fish by scraping off its protective slime layer and splitting its delicate fins.
 This leaves the fish highly vulnerable to bacterial infections and drastically reduces its chances of survival after being released back into the water.

 Rubber landing nets, or rubber-coated mesh nets, have quickly become the gold standard for catch and release fishing.
 The smooth, forgiving surface glides effortlessly over the fish without removing slime or snagging scales.
 As an added bonus for the angler, rubber nets are virtually tangle-free.
 Anyone who has spent twenty frustrating minutes trying to untangle a multi-hook treble lure from a nylon net while a fish thrashes around will deeply appreciate how easily hooks slide right out of rubber mesh.
+Have a quick look at the current and most recent options on Amazon for the fishing landing nets.

 Key Features to Look For

-When shopping for a new landing net, there are several crucial factors to consider to ensure it meets your specific needs and stands up to the harsh Australian conditions.
+When shopping for a new landing net, there are several crucial factors to consider to ensure it meets your specific needs and stands up to the harsh conditions.

 Net Material

 As mentioned, rubber or rubber-coated mesh is highly recommended.
 It is significantly gentler on the fish, actively resists tangling with sharp hooks, and does not absorb water or foul odors.
 This means your vehicle will not smell like the local fish market on the long drive home from the boat ramp.
+Have a quick look at the current and most recent options on Amazon for the Net Material.

 Handle Length

 The length of the handle dictates your effective reach.
 If you are fishing from a high river bank, a public jetty, or a larger boat with high sides, a longer or telescopic handle is absolutely essential.
 Conversely, kayak anglers or those wading in shallow, tight streams will prefer a shorter, more maneuverable handle that does not get in the way.
+Have a quick look at the current and most recent options on Amazon for the Handle Length.

 Hoop Size